Free BMI Calculator with Visual Scale

 Healthy Weight Range for Your Height

 This calculator shows you the range of weights that fall within the normal BMI category for your specific height.
 Knowing this range is more actionable than just knowing your BMI number because it gives you a concrete weight goal.
-If you are above the range, you know how many kilograms or pounds you need to lose to reach normal BMI.
+If you are above the range, you know how many kilograms or pounds you lose to reach normal BMI.
 If you are below, you know how much weight gain would bring you into the normal range.

 The healthy weight range is calculated by working the BMI formula backward.
 For the lower limit, multiply 18.5 by your height in meters squared.
 For the upper limit, multiply 24.9 by your height in meters squared.
 These calculations assume a standard adult body composition.
 Growing children, pregnant women, and highly muscular individuals may have different healthy weight ranges that are best determined by a healthcare professional.